zotehq/void/docs/PROTOCOL.md

 ## Custom Types

-- `PingPongPayload`: `string`

-  - `PingPongPayload` is a `string`, but with two important limitations
-  - It must be valid base64, and the underlying data must NOT be over 125 bytes
-  - Size limit matches the WebSocket ping/pong message size limit for ease of implementation

 - `PrimitiveValue`: `int64 | uint64 | float64 | string | boolean`
 - `InsertTableValue`: `{ "value": PrimitiveValue, "lifetime": uint64 | null }`